Content warning: This story contains references to sexual assault.

 Consultation and Sexual Assault Support, or CASAS, is Western’s main confidential resource for students who experience some form of sexual assault.
 It also offers services for survivors of other types of violence including domestic violence.

 In the 2015 calendar year, 142 students accessed CASAS resources, according to documents obtained by The Western Front from a public records request.
-The number of reports that occurred that year was 11, indicating that around 92 percent of those students initially seeking resources did not file reports.
+However, their were only 11 reports of forcible sex offenses in that year’s safety report.

 For the past five years, the number of students accessing CASAS resources per quarter has been between 25 and 48 students.
 As of the end of winter quarter this year, 82 students have accessed these services, with 37 students accessing during fall quarter and 45 in the winter.

 Domestic Violence and Sexual Assault Services, or DVSAS, is a local nonprofit that provides support services.
 Karen Burke, executive director of DVSAS, said obstacles arise for survivors because they frequently know their assailant.

 “I think that victims are worried about long term implications – if they know that person and they report, what will that look like for them?”
 Burke said.
 “It’s very frequently within a friend group, or someone in a community that they know casually, and there’s the possibility that they might run into them again.
 And certainly on a campus, more so.”

 The survey sent in May 2016 found that of students who had an unwanted sexual experience, 83 percent (350 out of 420) said it was perpetrated by someone they knew, and 61 percent (258 out of 421) said it was perpetrated by another Western student.